rajeswari-sadi/ML-Internship/README.md

 # Machine Learning Demo Projects

-This repository showcases hands-on machine learning projects demonstrating practical skills in python, data analysis, and model development.Each project focuses on solving real-world classification problem relevant to software and fintech industries.
+This repository showcases hands-on machine learning projects demonstrating practical skills in python, data analysis, and model development.Each project focuses on solving real-world classification problem relevant to software development and IT services.

 ## Projects Included